All relationships take work. Whether we want personal or business ties, we know we have to ‘put ourselves out there’ to meet other people.

 Often Lack of Strategy, not Content Marketing is to Blame

-Sometimes it’s easy to fault this expense, and say ‘content marketing is too much work’ if sales and telephone calls don’t go up.
-But unless you have a stated strategy, and can track performance relative to a goal, it’s easy to forget that content marketing isn’t really happening.
+It’s easy to say ‘content marketing is too much work’ if sales and telephone calls don’t go up.
+But unless you have a stated strategy, and can track performance relative to a goal, it’s easy to forget that publishing isn’t content marketing.
+Is content marketing really happening?
 To see the payoff, it’s important to keep the initial goal in mind, and know what to measure to see if the work is effective.